 The film is further shot in by a plot that throws in an absurd spin that turns Michael Myers into a druidic avatar of evil incarnate.
 The explanation for this is murky and sounds just as silly when offered up on screen as it does in description here.
 Even more ill-explained are a series of subplots that reveal several of the cast members belong to a baby-snatching druidic cult that wants Michael Myers and the last surviving Myers baby.
 (Why, is never made clear).
 You could almost argue that the film might be trying to establish some grand attempt to thematically unite itself with the druidic witchcraft plot of the unconnected Halloween III.
 In truth though, Halloween: The Curse of Michael Myers is shabbily, indifferently plotted and a disgraceful blackening of the eminent name of its original that it bears.

 The subsequent Halloween films were: Halloween H20: Twenty Years Later (1999) and Halloween: Resurrection (2002).
 Halloween (2007) was a remake of the original film, which in turn has produced a sequel with Halloween II (2009).
-Halloween (2018) was a further sequel from Blumhouse, featuring a return performance from Jamie Lee Curtis, and followed by Halloween Kills (2021).
+Halloween (2018) was a further sequel from Blumhouse, which was followed by Halloween Kills (2021) and Halloween Ends (2022), both featuring a return performance from Jamie Lee Curtis.
+Halloween: The Inside Story (2010) is a documentary about the making of the series.